webis-de/emnlp22-social-bias-representation-accuracy/README.md

 - `outlet_name`: The name of the news outlet that published the article.

 **article\_contents**:
 - `uuid`: An ID that uniquely identifies this content entry.
 This column is used as primary key for the table.
-The key is the same key used in the _articl\_urls_ table to allow for cross-referencing.
+The key is the same key used in the _article\_urls_ table to allow for cross-referencing.
 - `date`: The automatically extracted publishing date of the article.
 If it was not possible to automatically extract the date, this field remains empty.
 - `content`: The plain text content of the article automatically extracted from the crawled HTML document.
 - `content_preprocessed`: The articles content split by sentences.